6 – The astronomical origin of tides

 Eclipses are only possible when the line of nodes lies in the ecliptic.

 The combined declinations of both the Moon and the Sun mean that tidal bulges are rarely aligned with the equator.
-Instead, they occur mostly North and South of the equator.
-The Moon affects Earth’s tides more than the Sun, so tidal bulges follow the Moon, ranging from a maximum of 28.5° South to a maximum of 28.5° North of the equator as shown in Figure 6.18.
+Instead, they occur mostly north and south of the equator.
+The Moon affects Earth’s tides more than the Sun, so tidal bulges follow the Moon, ranging from a maximum of 28.5° south to a maximum of 28.5° north of the equator as shown in Figure 6.18.

 Maximum declination of tidal bulges from the equator.